Call Center vs. Contact Center: What's the Difference?

 • Quality Assurance: Processes to ensure that customer interactions meet set standards, providing consistent service quality and identifying areas for enhancement.

-Functions of a Call Center
+Functions of a Call Center in a Business

 • Customer Support: Resolve inquiries, issues, and complaints, ensuring customer satisfaction and retention.